-Children on Their Birthdays drops you at the heart of post-war America: summer of 1947 in a small southern town.
+Children On Their Birthdays drops you at the heart of post-war America: the summer of 1947 in a small southern town.
 Thirteen-year-old Billy Bob (Joe Pichler) and his best friend, Preacher (Jesse Plemons), revel in summer mischief until a new face appears in town: the beautiful Lily Jane Bobbitt (Tania Raymonde).
 Lily Jane is also only thirteen, but has poise well beyond her years—and diction eloquent enough to pardon her mother’s muteness.
 While Lily Bobbitt chuckles at the “country boys,” both simultaneously fall in love with her.

 Billy Bob and Preacher watching the antics of some local girls on the town bridge.